OsmondJiang/docfx/docs/designs/reference_link.md

 or a relative path pointing to a local resource on the same server (for example, `about.html`).

 DocFX also provide ways to link documents together, and we need follow some rules to make it easy to switch between platforms without friction.
-  - The relative path pointing to a local resource should be **case senstive**.
+  - The relative path pointing to a local resource should be **case sensitive**.
   - We support both forward slash `\` and back slash `/` in the link.
   - We **don't** allow two files with same name but different casing in same repo.